Azure-Samples/azure-postgres-mcp-demo/README.md

    Alternatively, you can connect via the [PostgreSQL VSCode extension](https://learn.microsoft.com/en-us/azure/postgresql/extensions/vs-code-extension/quickstart-connect#add-a-connection-to-postgresql)

-1. Create the database principal for the MCP server's managed identity, only run this command run in the **default postgres database**, the command is only allowed in this database:
+2. Create the database principal for the MCP server's managed identity, only run this command in the **default postgres database**, the command is only allowed in this database:

     ```sql
     SELECT * FROM pgaadauth_create_principal('<CONTAINER_APP_IDENTITY_NAME>', false, false);